johan-cho/ie4515-final/README.md

 # IE4515 Operations Research Final Project

-The final project is to solve a mixed integer optimization problem using AMPL, LINDO or other solvers.
+Our final project in this class tasked us to solve a mixed integer optimization problem.
+I chose AMPL, and wrote it largely by myself.

 You could view the problem statement [here](https://drive.google.com/file/d/1CnO5QGbpaexRrt9mTwnDpIXqMVac_0eY/view?usp=sharing_), or read below.

 ## FINAL PROJECT

-Clonation Motors manufactures 6 different types of cars (classified according to their size) in two different manufacturing sites:Unoristan and Dosovo.Clonation motors has the following operative conditions (see Table 1 below):
+Clonation Motors manufactures 6 different types of cars (classified according to their size) in two different manufacturing sites: Unoristan and Dosovo.

+Clonation motors has the following operative conditions (see Table 1 below):

 - selling price and variable costs are in USD.
 - cars are manufactured on different assembly lines, which are leased to a provider in the USA (the monthly lease is in USD).
 - assembly time is in hours and the raw material is in steel tons.
-- each type of cars has been classified into four criteria - price, quality, safety, luxury – and the evaluation scale used is 1, 2, or 3 (where 1 means “total poorness”, and 3 means “total excellence”).
+- each type of cars has been classified into four criteria - price, quality, safety, luxury – and the evaluation scale used is 1, 2, or 3 (where 1 means "total poorness", and 3 means "total excellence").

-On the other hand, Clonation Motors faces the following technical challenges.Fort he case of Unoristan:
+On the other hand, Clonation Motors faces the following technical challenges.
+For the case of Unoristan:

 - Midsize/family size and family size cars share the same assembly line.All of the rest car sizes are manufactured on their own assembly line.
 - Produce at least three different types of cars.